volumio/volumio-plugins/plugins/miscellanea/brutefir2/readme.md

 To use with i2s dac, it require some tweak in volumio, let me know if you need help for this point Can't use hardware volume control of the dac because volumio can't do that (yet).
-Equalizer appears on several lines setting for equalizer are not restored in the UI, even if correct values are sent.
+Equalizer appears on several lines

 - Last changes